trevorfitz0/Ravify/README.md

 ## Context
-This application is our Mod 3 Final solo project, and I worked on it for roughly 20 hours.
+This application is my Mod 3 Final solo project, and I worked on it for roughly 20 hours.

 ## Learning Goals
 - Learn how to use the spotify API